Chile Ridge: The spreading of the Chile Ridge

-In addition, the direction of the Nazca Plate migration is different from the Antarctica plate migration since 3 Ma.
+In addition, the direction of the Nazca plate migration is different from the Antarctic plate migration since 3 Ma.
 The direction that Nazca plate moves is ENE, while the Antarctic plate is ESE.
 The net diverging movement of the two plates contributes to the spreading of the Chile Ridge.

 Migration and subduction of the Chile ridge

 The subduction of the ridge started is an oblique subduction with 10° – 12° oblique to the Chile trench since 14 Ma, which subducts beneath the southeastern Southern Patagonia.
-Thus it is found that both the Nazca-South American Plate collision and Antarctic-South American Plate collision have been taken place at the same time when the Chile ridge is separating, i.e. segments of Chile Ridge have been subducting beneath the South American Plate.
+Thus it is found that both the Nazca-South American plate collision and Antarctic-South American plate collision have been taken place at the same time when the Chile ridge is separating, i.e. segments of Chile Ridge have been subducting beneath the South American plate.
 Due to the difference in the convergence rate, the formation of a slab window is favoured.
-Slab window is a gap underneath the South America Plate, where the overriding South America Plate has only little lithospheric mantle supporting it and is directly exposed to the hot asthenospheric mantle.
+Slab window is a gap underneath the South America plate, where the overriding South America plate has only little lithospheric mantle supporting it and is directly exposed to the hot asthenospheric mantle.

-The experimental results from the magnetic anomalies within the oceanic crust suggest that about in 14–10 Ma (late-Miocene), some of the Chile Ridge segments were subducted beneath the Southern Patagonian Peninsula (located between 48° to 54°S) subsequently.
-From 10 Ma to the present, Chile Ridge was separated into several short segments by the fracture zones, and the segments of the ridge are subducted between 46° to 48° S. The above findings have proven that Chile Ridge has been encountered a northward migration.
+The experimental results from the magnetic anomalies within the oceanic crust suggest that about in 14–10 Ma (late-Miocene), some of the Chile Ridge segments were subducted beneath the Southern Patagonian Peninsula (located between 48° and 54°S) subsequently.
+From 10 Ma to the present, Chile Ridge was separated into several short segments by the fracture zones, and the segments of the ridge are subducted between 46° and 48° S. The above findings have proven that Chile Ridge has been encountered a northward migration.
 Thus it has been found that the spreading rate of Chile Ridge from 23 Ma to the present has slowed down.
 While the spreading rate of the ridge is correlated to time of the collisions of ridge and trench.
 Some studies have different discoveries in the rate of spreading which shows that the ridge may have spread uniformly for about 31 km/Myr half spreading rate starting from 5.9 Ma.

 Associated seismicity

-In the Chile Ridge Subduction Project (CRSP), seismic stations are deployed in the Chile Triple Junction (CTJ).
+In the Chile Ridge Subduction Project (CRSP), seismic stations are deployed in the Chile triple junction (CTJ).
 The tectonic activity and seismicity are mainly driven by the subduction of Chile Ridge.
-A slab window is formed as the Nazca and Antarctica Plate continues to diverge when colliding with Chile trench, a gap is created as new lithosphere production is becomes very slow.
+A slab window is formed as the Nazca and Antarctic plates continue to diverge when colliding with Chile trench, a gap is created as new lithosphere production is becomes very slow.
 Moderate to high offshore seismicities for magnitude higher than 4 is detected in the segmented Chile Ridge as well as the transform faults.
-It is predicted that the subduction of the spreading Chile Ridge under South America to the north of the Chile Triple Junction give rise to the seismic event.
-Furthermore, intraplate seismicity in the overriding South American Plate is more likely resulted from the deformation of the Liquiñe-Ofqui fault system.
+It is predicted that the subduction of the spreading Chile Ridge under South America to the north of the Chile triple junction give rise to the seismic events.
+Furthermore, intraplate seismicity in the overriding South American plate is more likely resulted from the deformation of the Liquiñe-Ofqui fault system.